NOTE: Due to the Covid-19 pandemic, at this time, the premises of the Mechanism are closed to the public. More information

 Although there is no formal dress-code for visitors, we kindly ask that you dress appropriately.
 Persons wearing provocative clothing or displaying potentially disruptive or offensive insignia or images will not be allowed to enter the building.
 Please note that the Presiding Judge may order the removal of a person from the public gallery in the event of any disruption.
 While on the premises, visitors are kindly asked to follow the instructions of security officers.

-Courtrooms are generally open from 09:00 to 17:30, Monday through Friday.
+In Arusha, the courtroom is generally open from 08:30 to 17:30, Monday through Thursday, and 08:30 to 14:00 on Friday.
+In The Hague, the courtrooms are generally open from 09:00 to 17:30, Monday through Friday.
 For more information on hearing schedules, please consult the Court Calendar.

-Please note that children under the age of 16 are not permitted in the courtroom galleries, unless previously authorized by the Presiding Judge in the proceedings.
+Please note that children under the age of 16 are not permitted in the courtroom public galleries, unless previously authorized by the Presiding Judge in the proceedings.

 The Mechanism welcomes group visits and makes special arrangements accordingly.
 Visits are free of charge and consist of an interactive introduction given by staff from the External Relations Office, an opportunity to observe a hearing (depending on the court schedule and available space in the public gallery), and a tour of the courtroom, where possible.
 The Mechanism can also organize lectures and discussions on specific topics with representatives of different organs of the Mechanism (Chambers, Office of the Prosecutor, Registry), according to the group’s interests.

-If you are interested in booking a visit for your group, please complete the Group Visit Request Form (.doc) and submit it by email at least six weeks in advance of your proposed visit.
+If you are interested in booking a visit for your group, please complete the Group Visit Request Form and submit it by email at least six weeks in advance of your proposed visit.
 For practical reasons the number of visitors per group should not exceed 25 persons.
 In order to comply with security requirements, you will also need to provide a list of all the visitors’ names and passport numbers to the External Relations Office at least one week before the visit.
 You can also use online form.

 Once in the building, visitors who are part of a group visit are asked to follow the same rules as other visitors.